By Cale Byers, posted

-Update: September 28, 2018 - There is another NCAA Bylaw worth quickly discussing.
-In the initial email from Lisa Macy-Baker, our college's NCAA compliance officer, 126.96.36.199 was brought into question:
+There is another NCAA Bylaw worth quickly discussing.
+In the initial email from Lisa Macy-Baker, our women's tennis coach, and in later correspondence with Amy Dames Smith, our NCAA compliance officer, Bylaw 184.108.40.206 was brought into question:

 Any party hired by the member institution, the member conference or NCAA may sell and distribute a picture of a student-athlete only if: (Adopted: 1/10/05)